Sbozzolo/kuibit/docs/index.rst

 <https://t.me/kuibit>`_.
 If you have any problem or suggestion, that's a good
 place where to discuss it.
 Alternatively, you can also open an issue on GitHub.

+Frequently asked questions are collected in the page :ref:`faq:Frequently Asked Questions`.

 Usage
 -----